codemagic-ci-cd/codemagic-docs/content/publishing-yaml/publish-release-notes.md

 * **email**.
 The release notes will be included in the publishing email of a successful build if you have publishing to email configured in the `publishing` section of your workflow.
 * **Slack**.
 The release notes will be included in the Slack notification of a successful build if you have publishing to Slack configured in the `publishing` section of your workflow.
 * **App Store Connect**.
-The release notes will be published to App Store Connect if you have the publishing configured in `publishing.app_store_connect` in your workflow.
+The release notes will be published to the What to Test field in TestFlight if you have publishing to App Store Connect configured in the `publishing` section of your workflow.
 * **Google Play**.
 The release notes will be published to Google Play Console if you have publishing to Google Play configured in the `publishing` section of your workflow.

 ## Setting up release notes